iamshadmirza/BlogsByShad/blogs/circular-progress-bar/README.md

   }
   });
 ```
-Above function simply chooses the animation to execute based on `percent`.
-Let's write our animation for function for `first case (<50)`:
+Above function simply chooses the animation to execute based on value of `percent`.
+Let's write our animation function for `first-case (<50)`:
 ```js
 const firstAnimation = () => {
   Animated.timing(secondCircleAnimatedValue, {